Mohitxy0092/Java-Programming/14-Interfaces/notes.md

 # Interfaces

+## lets understand what is Abstract class and Interface in java

 An Abstract Class is defined as a class that’s declared with the “abstract” keyword.
 It is a collection of common subclass characteristics that should include at least one abstract method.
 An abstract class can have multiple concrete methods.
 Programmers using Java 8 and later can also incorporate default and static methods.

 -An abstract class cannot be instantiated, meaning you cannot create an object with it.